 Insurers typically look for the following for intruder alarms, to help them guarantee they are of a certain standard:

 CCTV systems are most effective when they meet strict performance and monitoring standards.
+According to Statista, the UK remains one of the most surveilled countries in the world, and insurers now require more than just a visible camera; they demand high-quality, actionable data.
 Therefore you may find your insurer stipulates that your CCTV system:

 Access control helps insurers evaluate how well a business manages entry to restricted areas.
 When an access control system has been awarded certification, it makes it easy for the insurer to know what standard the system is meeting.
+Modern systems often incorporate different types of access control, ranging from biometric scanners to smart cards, which provide superior data for audit purposes.
 Many insurers will require the access control system to:

 Certification isn’t a one-off exercise, it also includes maintenance and ongoing compliance.
 Insurers will therefore expect evidence that systems are: